ibm-cloud-docs/pattern-vpc-security/threat-investigation-and-respone-domain.md

 ### Options
 {: #vulnerability-management-options}

- - **{{site.data.keyword.compliance_long}}** -  Customers have the option of choosing the resources and configurations they want to scan for vulnerabilities.
+ - **{{site.data.keyword.compliance_long}}** -  Customers have the option of choosing the resources and configurations they want to scan for vulnerabilities
- - **Vulnerability Advisor** - Customers can choose what images to scan and what exemptions there can be when a threat detection occurs.
+ - **Vulnerability Advisor** - Customers can choose what images to scan and what exemptions there can be when a threat detection occurs
  - **3rd Party** - Customers have the option of selecting and using a variety of vulnerability testing solutions and each of these have a myriad of configuration options.

 ### Best Practices
 {: #vulnerability-management-best-practices}

- - Customers should establish a vulnerability testing policy and plan and conduct regular vulnerability testing per the plan/policy.
+ - Customers should establish a vulnerability testing policy and plan and conduct regular vulnerability testing per the plan/policy
  - Processes, procedures and approval workflows for vulnerability remediations and similar should be well established.

 ### Solutioning Guidance